AssessmentClinicians Disaster EMSC Stakeholders Hospital State Partnerships Trauma

 - Administration and coordination of care for children

 - Quality Improvement

 - Pediatric-specific policies

-- A pediatric readiness score for their ED (range from 0 – 100)
+- A pediatric readiness score for their ED (on a scale of 0-100)

-- A Gap Report specific to their ED to target efforts for pediatric readiness improvement
+- A Gap Report to target efforts for pediatric readiness improvement